GeekEast/hire-api/README.md

 </p>

 ### Theory
+Mongo is not relational database.
+So design of the data structure can be quite different from common relational database practice.
+- Entity: `User`, `Company`, `Vacancy`
+- Relationship:
+  - `company` vs `user`: One to Many
+  - `company` vs `vacancy`: One to Many
+- Foreign Key:
+  - `User`'s reference should not be stored in `company` as an **unbounded** array.
+  - `Vacancy`'s reference should not be stored in `company` as an **unbouded** array.
+  - **Relation** updated should only be handling in the `One` side of relation.
+  - For an entity that can behave like an attribute to another entity, it should be stored as nested `json` format.
+  - Avoid `Circular Dependency` of module in nestjs as much as I can.

 ### Config
 - You need `.local.development.env` to include all the environment variables for development on you local computer.